Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

 \subsection{Set-valued analysis and topological properties of continuous functions}

 In this section, we recall some notations and results of set-valued and functional analysis.
-We shall mostly rely on the reference monographs \cite{Aubin1984,Aubin1990} for the former and \cite{Horvath2012,Rudin1987} for the latter.
+We shall mostly rely on the treatises \cite{Aubin1984,Aubin1990} for the former and reference monographs \cite{Horvath2012,Rudin1987} for the latter.

-In what follows, we write $(E,d_E(\cdot,\cdot))$ to denote a separable \textit{Fr\'echet space}, i.e. a locally convex topological vector space $E$ whose topology is induced by a complete, separable and translation-invariant metric $d_E(\cdot,\cdot)$.
+In what follows, we write $(E,d_E(\cdot,\cdot))$ to denote a separable \textit{Fr\'echet space}, i.e. a complete separable locally convex topological vector space $E$ whose topology is induced by a translation-invariant metric $d_E(\cdot,\cdot)$.
 In this context, we define the \textit{closed convex hull} of a set $B \subset E$ as